Skip to main content

 Can Ozempic cause vision problems?

-Ozempic (semaglutide) has been associated with a very rare risk of NAION, a form of sudden vision loss affecting roughly 1 in 10,000 users.
-The European Medicines Agency has classified this as a "very rare" side effect, though the FDA has not added a warning.
-For most patients, the overall eye-related risks are low, but you should report any vision changes to your doctor promptly.
+Ozempic (semaglutide) has been associated with a very rare risk of NAION, a form of sudden vision loss.
+The European Medicines Agency has classified NAION as a "very rare" potential side effect of semaglutide medicines.
+For most patients, the overall eye-related risks are low, but you should report any vision changes to your doctor promptly and check current U.S. labeling with your prescriber.

 Should I get an eye exam before starting Ozempic or Wegovy?